 Across its history, Bates has provided a world-class interactive, integrated program for the many students who comprise its international community.
 All students are supported in participating in the full scope of experiences and opportunities at Bates.
 Over 200 students comprise the international community at Bates.
 Citizens of countries outside of the U.S. comprise 130 international students, representing 67 countries.
-There are and additional 70 students who have resided for a significant period of their lives in other countries as dual-citizens, recent permanent residents to the U.S., or as U.S. citizens who have not resided here.
+There are an additional 70 students who have resided for a significant period of their lives in other countries as dual-citizens, as recent permanent residents to the U.S., or as U.S. citizens not resident in the United States.

 The Associate Dean of Students has open and extensive contact with international students to address an array of topics, issues, questions, thoughts, and ideas, helping to lead to success in their academic and co-curricular careers.
 The goal is for Bates students of the international community to have wide-ranging, fulfilling experiences engaging with students from the U.S. and the world in a rich array of learning and involvement with all on campus.
 The international program operates on achievements, principles, and programs which, for over a century, have attracted outstanding students from all around the world.
 From the 1920’s-onward, Bates has sought and funded students who are exceptional in their abilities, eager to learn and exchange, and move forward with informed knowledge and great impact on the world’s societies, inclusive of the U.S. and beyond.

 Upon arrival, the Office of International Student Programs will welcome and introduce you to the college, will provide you with information about the college and the communities of Lewiston and Auburn, and the state of Maine.
 We also offer full assistance with visas, I-20’s and other government documents, guidelines and recommendations for those in need.

 Throughout the school year, we will contact you via email and newsletter to inform you of programs we have planned that will offer you the opportunity to get to know other international students, as well as the greater Bates community.